 No incidents occurred at Gunlake Quarry during the reporting period, and as such the Pollution Incident Response Management Plan was not activated.
-Non-compliances identified in the Independent Environmental Audit are detailed in Chapter 10.
+There were no non-compliances for the reporting period.

 12. ACTIVITIES PROPOSED FOR NEXT AEMR PERIOD

 The following activities are planned to be undertaken in the coming reporting period: